laxmankrishnamurti/Backend/Docker/Section-03.md

   - Easy to Store
   - Easy to manage and transfer
   - Strong Security Protection because it dosen't uses vulnerable libraries.

+### Note :- Use DockerHub or Git/GitHub to store the Docker Image to make it available for all colleagues.

+AAASDFSADFSDFSADFSDFSAFAFSADFSADFSADFSADFSAFSAFSAFSAFSAFSAFSFSAF